-- The most important thing a Ph.D. in psychology applicant can do to help their chances of being accepted into a doctorate degree in psychology program is to take part in research.
-Clinical trials and data analysis are some of the most vital components of a career in psychology, which is focused as much on the treatment of mental and behavioral health as it is on the study and understanding of human behaviors.
+- The most important thing an applicant can do to increase their chances of being accepted into a doctorate degree in psychology program is to take part in research.
+Clinical trials and data analysis are some of the most vital components of a psychology career.
+Psychologists focus as much on mental and behavioral health as they do studying and understanding human behavior.

 - Completing relevant internships and practicums demonstrates a commitment to independent research and looks great on a doctorate degree in psychology application.

-- Ph.D. in psychology seekers can also up the odds of being accepted by cultivating professional relationships with a community of peers.
-This can be accomplished by joining alumni associations, reaching out to colleagues on LinkedIn and through professional associations.
+- Prospective Ph.D. in psychology candidates can increase their chance of acceptance by cultivating professional relationships with a community of peers.
+Many do so by joining alumni associations, reaching out to colleagues on LinkedIn, and participating in professional organizations.

-- Subscribing to pertinent magazines (such as gradPSYCH magazine), forums and workshops that are popular among others in the field of psychology.
+- Subscribing to pertinent magazines, forums and workshops that are popular among others in the field.
 The Association of State and Provincial Psychology Boards (ASPPB) is a good source for information on this topic.